NGC 602, a young star cluster in the Small Magellanic Cloud (one of our satellite galaxies). Courtesy of James Webb: https://flic.kr/p/2qpDJJQ

 Everyone is welcome to attend!

-Are you ready to explore the wonders of the universe?
 Whether you’re here to learn, observe, or share your fascination with the stars, we’d be thrilled to have you join us on this cosmic journey.